damianozappia/HRI_Project/README.md

 #### Touch robot body
 To interact with the robot by activating the sensors in its body:

-To run commands in ASR modality, another script is needed to be executed, and we have:

     cd HRI/doker
     sudo ./run_bash 0.4.1